commoncode/git-masterclass-activity-2/README.md

 </details>

 ## Task
->Generate the a commit with the same SHA-1 has as a previous commit - recreate commit L
+>Generate a commit with the same SHA-1 as a previous commit - recreate commit L perfectly

 To do so we will need to ensure all these are the identical:
     - commit message